ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 A Data Recipient assumes the role of an **[OIDC]** [Relying Party (Client)](https://openid.net/specs/openid-connect-core-1_0.html#Overview).

 ## 3.3.
-Directory
+Registry
 <aside class="warning">
-The role and the functionality of the Directory is subject to change.
+The role and the functionality of the Registry is subject to change.
 </aside>

-The Directory is a central point of discovery for both Data Holders and Data Recipients.
-Data Holders and Recipient must be registered as accredited entities in the Directory in order for them to participate as members of the CDR Federation.
-The functionality of the Directory will include but will not be limited to:
+The Registry is a central point of discovery for both Data Holders and Data Recipients.
+Data Holders and Data Recipients must be created as entities in the Registry in order for them to participate as members of the CDR Federation.
+The functionality of the Registry will include but will not be limited to:

-- **Management of Identities and Access**: The Directory will allow registered persons, on behalf of Holders and Recipients, to manage the metadata of their associated organisations and systems.
+- **Management of Identities and Access**: The Registry will allow registered persons, on behalf of Data Holders and Data Recipients, to manage the metadata of their associated organisations and systems.
-- **Management of Certificates**: The Directory will facilitate the issuing, management and revocation of digital certificates.
+- **Management of Certificates**: The Registry will facilitate the issuing, management and revocation of digital certificates.
-- **Discoverability and Search**: The Directory will expose APIs and GUIs (Web applications) in order to support metadata queries across Directory entities.
+- **Discoverability and Search**: The Registry will expose APIs and GUIs (Web applications) in order to support metadata queries across Registry entities.

-A full description of the Directory is beyond the scope of this document.
+A full description of the Registry is beyond the scope of this document.

 # 4. Authentication Flows
 This profile supports the authentication flows specified by [FAPI](https://openid.net/wg/fapi/) **[FAPI]**.
 These are:

--  The **[OIDC]** Hybrid Flow outlined at [section 3.3  of the OIDC standard] (https://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth).
+-  The Hybrid Flow outlined at [section 3.3](https://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth) of **[OIDC]**.
-	- This MUST be supported by Holders.
+	- This MUST be supported by Data Holders.
-- The Client Initiated Backchannel Authentication flow **[CIBA]** outlined under the [FAPI CIBA profile](https://bitbucket.org/openid/fapi/src/master/Financial_API_WD_CIBA.md?fileviewer=file-view-default).
+- The Client Initiated Backchannel Authentication flow outlined under the [FAPI CIBA profile](https://bitbucket.org/openid/fapi/src/master/Financial_API_WD_CIBA.md?fileviewer=file-view-default) **[FAPI-CIBA]**.
     -  This MAY be supported by Holders.

 <a id="hybrid-flow"></a>
 ## 4.1.
 OIDC Hybrid Flow
-The **[OIDC]** Hybrid Flow is a type of redirection flow where the customer’s user agent is redirected from a Data Recipient’s (Relying Party) web site to a Data Holder’s Authorisation endpoint in the context of an **[OIDC]** authentication request.
+The **[OIDC]** Hybrid Flow is a type of redirection flow where the consumers user agent is redirected from a Data Recipient’s (Relying Party) web site to a Data Holder’s Authorisation endpoint in the context of an **[OIDC]** authentication request.
 The Hybrid flow incorporates aspects of the both the implicit flow and